pieterhop/electron-tsadf/README.md

 ## Contact

-If you run into any problems, feel free to contact me: pieterhoppenbrouwers@hotmail.com
+If you run into any problems, feel free to contact me any time at the contact details on my profile

 ## License